Matschie's tree-kangaroo: Threats

-In 1996, the IUCN classified the Matschie's tree-kangaroos as endangered animals.
-A lot of the Huon Peninsula's trees have been cleared in which the tree-kangaroos chiefly inhabit, so there are more grassy areas created and the Matschie's tree-kangaroos' habitat is being destroyed.
-They are also threatened by oil drilling, logging, hunting by humans, and rainforest clearing.
+In 1996, the IUCN classified Matschie's tree-kangaroos as endangered animals.
+A large percentage of the Huon Peninsula's trees have been cleared, so there are more open, grassy areas created and a subsequent decline in the forested habitats that Matschie’s favor.
 Some Matschie's tree-kangaroos are hunted by local natives for their meat and fur, while others, such as the people of Yawan, a village in New Guinea, aid in the Matschie's conservation.
 The people of Yawan have put aside 100000 acre for the Matschie's preservation.
+They are also threatened by oil drilling, logging, and the clearing of rainforests for agriculture.

 Conservation efforts

-Many Matschie's thrive in captivity and maintain healthy lives interacting with one another.
+Many Matschie's tree-kangaroos thrive in captivity and maintain healthy lives interacting with one another.
 The numbers of tree-kangaroos in captivity in North America have been recorded over the years, and in 1997, the Matschie's tree-kangaroos' population reached a maximum of 90 animals, but it has declined to 53 in the past few years in these conservation zoos.
 North America developed the Tree Kangaroo Species Survival Plan (TK-SSP) in 1991 and the TK-SSP Master Plan in 1993 to help with their conservation.
 Conservation education programs have been set up in some schools thanks to Lisa Dabek, a conservation expert for the Matschie's tree-kangaroos, who has dedicated much of her career and life to helping ones in captivity as well as studying some in the wild.
 Dabek, along with other scientists, have captured many Matschie's in the wild and radio collared them so they could study their habits.
 Collaring them helps to learn their home ranges and the types of environments they stay in so that the scientists can help with conserving those types of areas.